sidmulajkar/itermzsh/README.md

-# Many people have asked me how to set my terminal for better productivity using iterm and zsh
+# Many people have asked me regarding how to set up my terminal for better productivity using iterm and zsh

 Follow the configure-terminal.sh file with commands for installing those with the powerlevel9k theme and advanced code completion, search history, syntax highlighting, etc.

-### Instruction:
+### Instructions:

 1. Once everything is done with the commands close the terminal and open the iterm, for the first time you need to allow from system preferences to run it.